110 Metres Hurdles

 The hurdles are knocked down easily if touched, which allows the athlete to continue the race even if he collides with them.
 But a runner can be disqualified if he steps out of his designated lane.

 Wooden barriers were placed along a stretch of 100 yards in England during the 1830s.
 Oxford and Cambridge universities developed the event, increasing its distance to 120 yards (109.7m), which in turn was rounded up to 110m by the French in 1888.

 Did you know

-Americans have won no less than 19 of the Olympic titles.
+US athletes have won no fewer than 19 of the Olympic titles.
 Cuba and Great Britain also boast strong overall records, while China is an emerging nation.

 Only the World record eluded the American during a career that included four World titles, three World indoor titles, and an Olympic gold.
 He dipped under 13 seconds on 11 occasions across a span of 11 years.